lihan97/MoTSE/README.md

 * ./src/3.estimate_similarity.ipynb: This is a demo for similarity estimation on QM9 dataset.

 * ./src/4.evaluate.ipynb: This is a demo for evaluating on QM9 dataset.

-## License
-This software is copyrighted by Machine Learning and Computational Biology Group @ Tsinghua University.

-The algorithm and data can be used only for NON COMMERCIAL purposes.